 Each course is assigned its own Online Academic Tutor, who is ready and waiting to guide and assist their learners throughout their learning experience.

 The Online Academic Tutor who is assigned to your course, is trained to build each student up to reach their fullest potential.
 Students can expect their Online Academic Tutor to answer questions, offering advice and provide further clarification on any academic aspects.

 To successfully access and complete this course, you will be required to have a registered email account, access to a computer/laptop/tablet and stable internet connection.
 You will be required to be familiar with using a computer as you may need to be able to read and download documents in Adobe PDF Reader, view Microsoft PowerPoint presentations, and read and create documents in Microsoft Word.

-Upon successful completion of this online short learning programme, you will receive the recognition of your knowledge and skills with a Damelin Certificate of Competence.
-Your certificate of competence will be issued in your registered name and will be couriered at no additional cost.
+Upon successful completion of this online short learning programme, you will be awarded with a Damelin Certificate of Competence.